 One of Indianapolis’ many beautiful green spaces, Holliday Park, is home to a distinct art installation designed by artist Elmer Taflinger.
 Known as the Ruins, the assemblage of fountains, columns, and statues now stand in a true state of ruin.

 Dedicated to Indianapolis history, Afrofuturism, and musical vibrations, this gem of a museum can be found on the second floor of Fountain Square’s Murphy Arts Center.
 The Museum of Psychphonics’ Baby Mothership will especially intrigue fans of legendary funk band Parliament Funkadelic.
-Note: The musuem is currently closed for renovations through 2018.
+Note: The museum is currently closed for renovations through 2018.

 This Indianapolis oddity is home to more than 450 antique ceiling and desk fans, representing over 140 manufacturers.
 Open Monday through Friday, this museum also houses hundreds of handheld fans featuring advertising from manufacturers, retailers, politicians, and movie stars.